-It appears that (20) is even more widely accepted than (19) in reference to Figure 6-7 because the Path semantics implicature is weaker with the resultative form, as the resultative form gives more prominence to the target state of the ball being inside the enclosure than to the event that brought about that state.
+It appears that (20) is even more widely accepted than (19) in reference to Figures 6.6 and 6.7 because the Path semantics implicature is weaker with the resultative form, as the resultative form gives more prominence to the target state of the ball being inside the enclosure than to the event that brought about that state.

-Essentially the same distribution as with ook 'enter' is found with na'k 'ascend' in relation to the scenario in Figure 8-9, in which a slope slides under a ball:
+Essentially the same distribution found with ∂ok "enter" is found with na'k "ascend" in relation to the scenario in Figures 6.8 and 6.9, in which a slope slides under a ball.
+Most consultants find the description in (21) perfectly acceptable for this scenario: